biopragmatics/oquat/docs/unknowns/source/mpath.md

 | :Ward; J.M.; Mann; P.C.; Mrishima; H.; and Frith; C.H.
 Thymus; Spleen and Lymph nodes.
 Ch 13.  p342.
 In Maronpot; R. Pathology of the Mouse.
 (1999) Cache River Press.
 Vienna IL |        1 | [MPATH:595](http://purl.obolibrary.org/obo/MPATH_595)                                                                                                               |
 | :NCI Thesaurus / A7567983                                                                                                                                                        |        1 | [MPATH:615](http://purl.obolibrary.org/obo/MPATH_615)                                                                                                               |

-## `Book` (8)
+## `Book`

+There are 8 usages of `Book` in `mpath`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Book)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Book).

 | curie                                                                                                                                                                                                                                                                      |   usages | nodes                                                 |
 |----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|-------------------------------------------------------|